“If I have told you earthly things and you do not believe, how shall you believe if I tell you heavenly things?” (John 3:12)

 You would not believe it.

 “Pie in the sky by and by,” you might say.
-“I’m being asked to believe too much.”
+“I’m being asked to believe all of that?
+Give me a break!”

 And yet, this is the world on which we live.
 And because we are the first inhabitants to know the exact conditions on all the other planets in our solar system, we have the privilege of seeing the uniqueness of this small world.